 No wedding or festive occasion is complete without Indian women dressing up in traditional outfits and gold jewellery.
 Although, with the change in time and rise in influence of the western world, women are now opting for jewellery made from metals like rose gold or platinum.
 While silver remains the second most popular one and on an affordable scale.

-This beautiful metal is the most popular choice for fine jewellery.
-It has a white colour that does not corrode or require polishing.
+Firstly, This beautiful metal is the most popular choice for fine jewellery.
+Secondly, It has a white colour that does not corrode or require polishing.
 This metal is rare and very valuable.
 Experts at Jewellery Design institutes in India say that platinum is considered as one of the strongest metals on the planet and is excellent for jewellery that needs to last a lifetime.

 Rose gold is made of pure gold mixed with copper and silver alloys.
 These allows help to strengthen it and give it the unique colour.
 The more copper used, the redder the gold appears.
 A common mix used to make this alloy is 75% gold and 25% copper by mass.